jhu-arch/arch-docs/1_Clusters/DSAI/3_Slurm/Usage.rst

 Checking Resource Usage & Billing
 =================================

-Rockfish charges jobs in **core-hours**.
-A core-hour is one CPU-core used for one hour — or the equivalent, when GPUs or very large memory requests are involved.
+DSAI charges jobs in **core-hours**.
+A core-hour is one CPU-core used for one hour — or the equivalent, when GPUs are involved.

 Core-only partitions
 --------------------